HariAgus/MADE1-MovieCatalogue/README.md

 ### Get Starts :star: :star: :star: :star: :star:

-Movie Catalogue is the last Android learning path repository in the coding course, some of which are implemented in this project :
+Movie Catalogue is the last Android learning path repository in the dicoding.com course, some of which are implemented in this project :
 - Clean Architecture
 - Reactive Programming
 - Dependency Injection